njohnchi/LCdraw/README.md

-# logic-circuit
+# LC Draw
-software for automatic drawing of logic circuit from boolean algebra written in python
+software for automatic drawing of logic circuit and truthtable from boolean algebra.

+Pass in boolean algeria as input and the logic circuit is produced.